Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense

 \section{Conclusions:}

-The combined effects of hydrophobicity and electrostatics in determining the bulk rheological properties of dense aqueous suspensions of PNIPAM particles is investigated in this study.
-Two dissociating (NaCl and KCl) and one non-dissociating (sucrose) additive were added to dense aqueous suspensions of PNIPAM particles to tune the sizes and inter-particle interactions between the particles.
-FTIR showed that particle hydrophobicity increases systematically with increase in additive concentration across the VPTT.
-Zeta potential measurements suggested that, in addition to enhanced hydrophobicity, the presence of dissociating additives also suppresses screened {C}oulombic repulsion.
-Oscillatory rheological measurements were further carried out to understand the impact of such modified inter-particle interaction on the viscoelastic properties of dense PNIPAM suspensions.
-We observed that the mechanical moduli values, relaxation timescales, and yield strains all exhibited very similar concentration-dependent behaviours in the presence of both dissociating and non-dissociating additives below the VPTT. {Our rheological data suggested that the viscoelastic properties of the suspensions are mainly tuned by growing particle hydrophobicity due to the introduction of both dissociating and non-dissociating additives below the VPTT.} Reduction in $\phi_{eff}$ {due to particle deswelling} in the presence of additives also lead to faster particle-scale dynamics below the VPTT.
-Furthermore, our cryo-FESEM data indicated a more porous morphological structure in samples containing additives below the VPTT, providing visual evidence for the reduction of suspension rigidity {under these conditions}.
-Our observations here underline the impact of hydrophobic interaction in aqueous PNIPAM suspensions even below the VPTT in the presence of additives.
-It also shows that electrostatic interactions remain largely insignificant in affecting the rheological properties of dense PNIPAM suspensions in this temperature regime.
+The combined effects of hydrophobicity and electrostatics in determining the bulk rheological properties of dense aqueous suspensions of PNIPAM particles is investigated in this study. {D}issociating (NaCl and KCl) and non-dissociating (sucrose) additive{s} were added to dense aqueous suspensions of PNIPAM {microgel} particles to tune inter-particle interactions. {Fourier transform infrared (}FTIR{) spectroscopy} showed that particle hydrophobicity increases systematically with increase in additive concentration across the {volume phase transition temperature} (VPTT).
+Zeta potential measurements suggested that the presence of dissociating additives {in the suspension medium} {strongly} suppresses screened {inter-particle} {C}oulombic repulsion{s}.
+Oscillatory rheological measurements were carried out to understand the impact of {additive-induced modifications in} inter-particle interaction{s} on the viscoelastic properties of dense PNIPAM suspensions. {Reduction in {the effective volume fraction,} $\phi_{eff}$, {due to particle deswelling} {leads} to faster particle-scale dynamics below the VPTT.} {Simultaneously,} we observed that the mechanical moduli values, relaxation timescales, and yield strains exhibited very similar concentration-dependent behaviors in the presence of both dissociating and non-dissociating additives{, suggesting} that the viscoelastic properties of the suspensions are {governed} {only} by growing particle hydrophobicity.